Introduction

 How 401(k), company car benefits, and student loans affect net pay

-A 401(k) is one of the most practical tax-efficient savings tools available to California employees because it usually reduces both federal and California taxable income.
-That said, it does not erase every payroll charge, so the increase in real take-home pay from a contribution change is usually smaller than the contribution amount itself.
+A 401(k) is one of the strongest tax-efficient savings tools available to California employees because it usually reduces both federal and California taxable income.
+Even so, it does not erase every payroll charge, which is why the boost to real take-home pay is usually smaller than the contribution amount itself.

 A company car can reduce net pay if private use is treated as a taxable fringe benefit.
-In that case, taxable compensation rises even when base salary does not, which means the employee may owe more federal and state tax and may also see broader payroll effects.
-This is a classic example of why compensation planning needs a full gross to net breakdown instead of a headline-only approach.
+In that case, taxable compensation rises even when base salary does not, which means the employee may owe more federal and state tax and may also see wider payroll effects.
+It is a good reminder that compensation planning needs a full gross-to-net breakdown rather than a headline-only view.

-Student loans in the United States usually do not operate like a standard payroll tax deduction.
-They are more often a post-tax cash flow issue.
-That distinction matters because it changes how a worker should interpret a salary page: statutory deductions affect the payslip directly, while debt payments affect the budget after net income arrives.
+Student loans in the United States usually do not work like a standard payroll tax deduction.
+They are more often a post-tax cash-flow issue.
+That distinction matters because it changes how a worker should read a salary page: statutory deductions affect the payslip directly, while debt payments affect the budget after net income arrives.

 Why California net pay feels tighter than expected